Selectmen

 Policy Making: The Board of Selectmen establishes policies and regulations for the town.
 They make decisions on various matters such as personnel, policies, finance (including budget and debt), infrastructure improvements, public works, and other local issues.

-Budgeting and Financial Management: The board plays a crucial role in assisting the Town Manager in developing the town's operations and capital budget.
-Together, they review departmental budget proposals, prioritize spending, and make recommendations to the Board of Finance approval before having it sent to the voters via referendum.
+Budgeting and Financial Management: The board plays an important role in assisting the Town Manager in developing the town's operations and capital budget.
+Together, they review proposals, prioritize spending, and make recommendations to the Board of Finance before having it sent to the voters via referendum.
 The Board of Selectmen ensures that financial resources are allocated appropriately and in line with the town's priorities.

 Town Administration: The board assists the Town Manager, who is responsible for the day-to-day operations of the town.
-They hire the Town Manager, and approve the hiring decision of other key employees including the Assessor, Director of Planning, Finance Director and other administrative staff.
+They hire the Town Manager, and approve the hiring decision of other key employees and administrative staff.
 The Board of Selectmen may also assist with negotiating contracts, managing town facilities, and addressing personnel matters.

 Representation and Advocacy: The members of the Board of Selectmen act as representatives of the town's residents.
 They advocate for the town's interests, interact with state and local officials, and communicate with community members on matters of concern or interest.
 Engagement with our federal and state delegates are an important responsibility.